kodi-app/kodi-security/README.md

 # KodiApp-Security

-This repository contains different Security implementation for KodiApp.
+This repository contains Security implementation for KodiApp.

 ## Installation